atlasphp/Atlas.Orm/docs/relationships.md

 # Mapper Relationships

-You can add to the _MapperRelationships_ inside the relevant `define()` method, calling one of the four available relationship-definition methods:
+You can add to the _MapperRelationships_ inside the relevant `define()` method, calling one of these relationship-definition methods:

 - `manyToOne($field, $mapperClass)` (aka "belongs to")
 - `manyToOneVariant($field, $typeCol)` (aka "polymorphic association")